wspurgin/yolo-ironman/README.md

 to have a good crawl and don't want to bother with writing a script and dealing with this output or reading through that class's docs.
 We get it.
 Jarvis is a handy-dandy command line program for just having a crawl.
-It'll crawl http://lyle.smu.edu/~fmoore and print out some nice summary things for you.
+It'll crawl http://lyle.smu.edu/~fmoore by default and print out some nice summary things for you.
+However you can give it all kinds of <a href="user-content-command-line-arguments">command line arguemnts</a>!
 Consider it an inspiration for when you want to write your own crawl.  :wink: